sjbrown/1kfa/mod_guide_player.md

 > Next, everyone gets to choose 2 **Item Cards** for their character.
 These can be weapons, armor, or other items with mechanical significance.\
 > This game comes with some cards to get us started, but we can also write things on blank cards.
 >
 > In stories like the one we're about to tell, your character probably has a weapon.
-Without one, their *attack power* will only be 1.\
+Without one, their *Might* will only be 1.\
 > These are the Weapon Cards included with the game, but we can also make reasonable new ones based on our Touchstone List.
 >
-> When your character strikes an enemy with a weapon, their attack power is 1d4.
+> When your character strikes an enemy with a weapon, their Might is 1d4.
 You'll have future opportunities to increase this using the *"Tales of a Weapon"* move.

 Lay out the included Weapon Cards.
 Use blank cards to copy or invent new ones.

-If a player describes an unusual or epic weapon, that's fine — just remind them that all characters begin the game with a d4 attack power regardless of how dramatic the weapon seems.
+If a player describes an unusual or epic weapon, that's fine — just remind them that all characters begin the game with a d4 Might regardless of how dramatic the weapon seems.

 > Next up: armor or a shield.
-Armor passively absorbs attack power.
+Armor passively absorbs Might.
 Shields can nullify it, but only after a test of your Dexterity.

 Lay out the Armor and Shield cards.
 If two players want the same kind of item, use a blank card to make a second copy.